 Before commencement of monthly homeownership assistance payments, a member or members of the family must enter into a contract of sale with the seller of the unit to be acquired by the family.
 The family must give the PHA a copy of the contract of sale.
 The contract of sale must:

-- Specify the price and other terms of sale by the seller to the purchaser; - Provide that the purchaser will arrange for a pre-purchase inspection of the dwelling unit by an independent inspector selected by the purchaser;
+• Specify the price and other terms of sale by the seller to the purchaser;